ethanwheat/PantryBot/README.md

 **Database:** MongoDB

 ## Frontend Information:

 **Documentation:**

-PantryBot frontend uses React, Vite, Bootstrap, and React Router.
+PantryBot frontend uses React, Vite, Bootstrap, React Router, and React Hook Form.

 Vite is used to speed up development using React.
 Bootstrap is for easy styling.
 React router is used for easy implementation of routing for React applications.
+React hook form is used for form validation.

 [React Documentation](https://react.dev/)